tksh164/displayscope/README.md

 ### Install from GitHub (Recommended)

 1. Download [the setup package](https://github.com/tksh164/displayscope/releases/latest).
-Currently suppoeted only Windows.
+Currently supported only Windows.
     - Select "Keep" if you get warning when the download is completed.
     - After the download, unblock the download setup package file from the file's property or using Unblock-File cmdlet.
 2. Run the setup package to install.